 So you know what to expect, this is the structure of our interview process.
 It is conducted entirely remotely, via email and Zoom audio and video.

-- Asynchronous technical assignment (~2h) - Purpose: Understand the thought process around your problem solving, as well as how you synthesize written information
+- Asynchronous technical assignment (~2h): The assignment helps us understand the thought process around your problem solving, as well as how you synthesize written information